igormukhingmailcom-forks/ansible-role-autofs/README.md

-Ansible Role: GENERIC
+Ansible Role: autofs
 =========

-- [ ] Write something like `Installs and configures GENERIC.`
+- [ ] Write something like `Installs and configures autofs.`
 - [ ] Delete how to use this project

-This is a GENERIC ansible role that by forking you get
+This is a autofs ansible role that by forking you get

 1. built in testing
   - integration tests